Purchase Reverse Mortgage Purchase FAQs (Updated 2024)

 Under what conditions may a senior cancel the purchase reverse mortgage transaction?

 The senior may decide to cancel the purchase transaction at any time before the date of closing.
 If the senior cancels the transaction, they must notify all parties in writing.
 Where earnest money has been provided, the senior should review the sales contract to determine if the earnest money is refundable.
-The Federal Reserve Board of Governors should be contacted for the right of rescission and Truth in Lending Act guidance.
+The Federal Reserve Board of Governors should be contacted for guidance on the right of rescission and the Truth in Lending Act.

 Q.